dotnet/docs-maui/docs/user-interface/controls/label.md

 ### Create a reusable hyperlink class

 The previous approach to creating a hyperlink requires writing repetitive code every time you require a hyperlink in your app.
-However, both the `Label` and `Span` classes can be subclassed to create `HyperlinkLabel` and `HyperlinkSpan` classes, with the gesture recognizer and text formatting code added there.
+However, both the <xref:Microsoft.Maui.Controls.Label> and `Span` classes can be subclassed to create `HyperlinkLabel` and `HyperlinkSpan` classes, with the gesture recognizer and text formatting code added there.

 The following example shows a `HyperlinkSpan` class: